4th Workshop on Internet Based Control Education (IBCE2024)

 Proceedings Co-Editor: Jerome Cieslak, Bordeaux University, France

-IPC Members:
+IPC Members

 Ben Othman Ghada, Belgium